 Arizona State University Online Biomedical Diagnostics MS Program

 The Arizona State University International School of Biomedical Diagnostics offers an online master of science (MS) in biomedical diagnostics.
 This program is offered in partnership with Dublin City University.
 The program covers four key areas: science, technology, business, and the application of diagnostics.
-These are applicable to every area of healthcare from patient management, to healthcare finance, policy, pharmaceuticals, and technology.
+These apply to every area of healthcare from patient management, to healthcare finance, policy, pharmaceuticals, and technology.

 Arizona State University is located in Phoenix, Arizona with several campuses in the area, including Tempe and downtown Phoenix.
 Through community partnerships with organizations such as the Barrow Neurological Institute, the Mayo Clinic, the Health Care Sector Partnership, and HonorHealth, among others, ASU offers students resources and networking opportunities to further their education and careers.
 In addition, faculty members continue to participate with the medical community in areas of leadership, research, innovation, and neuroscience.